TariqYousef/Word-Alignment-Gold-Standards/README.md

 ### Word Alignment Gold Standards
-This repository provides a list of all existing word alignment gold standards datasets that have been used to evaluate the performance of automatic word alignment systems.
+This repository provides a list of all existing word alignment evaluation datasets used to evaluate the performance of automatic word alignment systems.

 *PS: The list is incomplete, more datasets will be added soon.*

 |  Language Pair | Publication  | Dataset Size | IAA | Cohen's Kappa | Text Source |